 While the Best-in-Slot (BiS) equipment for your combat jobs will be a mix of Tomestone pieces and Savage raid loot, these are time-gated and require a decent amount of effort to build up.
 You may be looking to catch up after being away from the game, or gear up an alternate role than what you normally play.

 In these cases, you might consider buying some of the highest ilvl crafted gear.
 It should be comparable to the current normal raid gear, which is just below the unaugmented Tomestone gear.
-While you would prefer the higher gear, it’s limited to your weekly capped Tomestones of Allegory.
+While you would prefer the higher gear, it’s limited to your weekly capped Tomestones.
 Crafted gear on the other hand can be bought immediately to get you up to a working average item level.

 This is especially true on the very first week of a new raid tier, which launch with even numbered patches.
 For Shadowbringers, that would be 5.0, 5.2, and 5.4.
 In this first week, the crafted gear is pretty much the best you can wear, and many dedicated raiders will be crafting or buying the equipment to give them the best chance at clearing the new Savage fights right off the bat.

 While your equipment is a hefty one-time purchase, you might be regularly spending gil on high level food and stat potions for your raid nights.
 If you’re still learning mechanics and trying to get those clears, your raid nights could require heavier consumption of your supplies.
 Prices fluctuate based on how long the tier has been out, and even how late in the week it is.